kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 #### Importing an account

 The following snippet adds to the list of accounts managed by `KinClient`.
+The passphrase `a-secret-passphrase-here` must be identical to the one used when exporting the account(s).

 ```swift
 let json = "{\"pkey\":\"GBKN6ATMTFQOKDIJOUUP6G7A7GFAQ6XHJBV3HJ5QAQH3NCUQNXISH3AR\"," +